varjaktcd/GithubVisualisation/README.md

 # GithubVisualisation

-In powershell, run this on the directory of the code
+In powershell, run these on the directory of the code
 ```
  C:\PythonProjects\GithubVisualisation\venv\Scripts\python.exe -m pip install --upgrade pip

+docker compose build
 ```